ldtteam/MinecoloniesWiki/source/buildings/blacksmith.md

 # Blacksmith's Hut GUI

-When accessing the Blacksmith's Hut block by right clicking on it, you will see a GUI with different options:
+When accessing the Blacksmith's Hut block by right-clicking on it, you will see a GUI with different options:

 <br>
 <div class="row">